 As a whole, treat the person – body, mind and spirit

 Total abstinence and complete surrender – and an admission that alcoholics cannot manage life if they use alcohol in any form

-The Twelve Step Programme of AA.
-For instance, this enables them to change the mind set that precipitates drinking.
+The 12 Step treatment program for AA or instance.
+This enables them to change the mind set that precipitates drinking.
 Above all, especially dealing with their resentments, self pity, fear and remorse (steps 4 and 5 are vital).
 It promotes group therapy to learn about the Steps, lectures and reading

 Helping each other

 Unlearning their destructive life style